catenax/tractusx/coreservices/partsrelationshipservice/README.md

 The new version of the application is deployed on merge to main through the `Deploy PRS` workflow.
 The workflow builds a new image, pushes it to ACR and deploys it to Kubernetes.
 If you make changes to Terraform, these changes will be applied as the workflow runs `terraform apply`.
 If you want to make sure the PRS deployment will work well with your changes, you can run the `Deploy PRS` workflow manually on your branch.
+Note that other PRs merged to main will cause Terraform to potentially roll back those changes.